fenomas/game-inputs/README.md

 * Hasn't yet been tested widely.
 * Doesn't yet try to handle edge cases where the user clicks out of the browser while a key is pressed, or similar.
 * Doesn't handle mouse scroll events
+* The state object could usefully report a number of press events since the last tick, rather than just a boolean.